Mr Jong Min Ong

-Mr Ong’s Higher Specialist Training in Ophthalmology was undertaken in Addenbrooke’s Hospital Cambridge and Norfolk and Norwich University Hospital.
-During this time, he completed advanced subspecialty fellowship training in both medical and surgical management of retinal disorders.
-Between 2010-2011, Mr Ong was involved in stem cell and artificial retina (bionic eye) research in Moorfields Eye Hospital and The Institute of Ophthalmology in London.
+My specialist training in Ophthalmology was undertaken in Addenbrooke’s Hospital Cambridge and Norfolk and Norwich University Hospital.
+During this time, I completed advanced subspecialty fellowship training in the medical and surgical management of retinal disorders.
+Between 2010 - 2011 I was involved in stem cell and artificial retina (bionic eye) research in Moorfields Eye Hospital and the Institute of Ophthalmology in London.

-Mr Ong was appointed as a Consultant Ophthalmic Surgeon to Addenbrooke’s Hospital, Cambridge in 2011.
-His specialist interests include retinal disorders ( incl Macular Degeneration, retinal vascular diseases and Diabetic Retinopathy) and also vitreo-retinal surgery in particular retinal detachment, macula disorders and complications of Diabetic Retinopathy.
+I was appointed as a Consultant Ophthalmic Surgeon to Addenbrooke’s Hospital, Cambridge in 2011.
+My specialist interests include retinal disorders, including the management of age-related macular degeneration, retinal vascular diseases, diabetic eye disease and also vitreo-retinal surgery for retinal detachment, macula disorders and complications of diabetic eye disease.